Introduction

 Understanding Shoe Materials and Care Instructions

-- Check for machine wash compatibility.
+- Verify machine wash compatibility.

 - Gather necessary supplies (mesh garment bag, soft brush).

-- Select suitable washer settings.
+- Select appropriate washer settings.

 Understanding Shoe Materials and Care Instructions